-Is life insurance hard to understand?
+Is life insurance difficult to understand?

-This is where it can be useful to get advice from a certified life insurance adviser.
-An adviser will provide personal advice that takes into account your personal circumstances, needs and financial situation.
 They will help you make an informed decision on the type of cover, level of cover and policy arrangement that is most suited to you.
 This can remove much of the stress that you may be experiencing trying to find the right policy, saving you both time and effort as the adviser compares multiple policies for you.

 Who Can Provide Life Insurance Advice in Australia?